husse786/zhaw-car-buyers-assistant/documentation.md

 If a third block is selected, it is documented and graded separately as extra work.

-- Third block :Computer Vision, classifies visible damage severity, which adjusts the price estimate.
+- Third block: Computer Vision, classifies visible damage severity, which adjusts the price estimate.

 Guidance hint: Keep the project idea short and consistent.
 Focus most details on the selected blocks.
 Evidence hint: Show where each selected block contributes to the final system.